- Home

 When medication and other nonsurgical treatments are not effective, surgery is the recommended treatment for conditions affecting the head and neck.
 Risks of traditional surgery can include pain, scarring and longer hospital stays and recovery times.

-For common or complex conditions, robotic-assisted surgery with the da Vinci® Surgical System may be the most effective and least invasive treatment choice.
-Our surgeons use the da Vinci system to perform many procedures of the head and neck, including:
+For common or complex conditions, robot-assisted surgery with the da Vinci® Robotic Surgical System may be the most effective and least invasive treatment choice.
+We are the only health system in Kansas City to offer single-port robot-assisted surgery, which uses only 1 incision.
+Our robotic surgeons perform many procedures of the head and neck, including:

 How does minimally invasive head and neck surgery work?